sSharmila6/CICD-using-Jenkins/github.md

 - git remote -v   ----> shows the urls of Present remote Repositories
 - git clone [url] ----> retrieve an entire repository from a hosted location via URL
  - git remote add origin github URL----> it adds the remote repository to a local repository
-- Git pull origin branchname ----> pull the code
+- git pull origin branchname ----> pull the code
-- Git fetch origin branchname
+- git fetch origin branchname
-- Git pull = git fetch+git merge
+- git pull = git fetch+git merge
+- git branch -m test newtest - to change the branch name to the new change
+- git branch -d branchname   - to delete the branch name
+- git merge featurebranch-name - to merge the branch from main to feature
+- git rebase featurebranch-name - to rebase the branch from main to feature branch